Women in the Confederación Nacional del Trabajo

-Women in the Confederación Nacional del Trabajo in the Spanish Civil War period faced many specific challenges owing to a long history of sex-based discrimination in the Spanish anarcho-syndalicalism movement and in the Confederación Nacional del Trabajo (CNT).
+Women in the Confederación Nacional del Trabajo faced many specific challenges owing to a long history of sex-based discrimination in the Spanish anarcho-syndicalist movement and in the Confederación Nacional del Trabajo (CNT).
 From early in its history, there was a belief that a woman's primary role was to reproduce and that only men should be in the workforce.
 Few women were involved in the early efforts inside Spain, and internationally there were active attempts to keep women out.
 The formal creation of the CNT in 1910 did little to change this.
 Anarchist men inside the CNT actively tried to keep women out to avoid diminishing their own importance.

 The creation of the Second Republic did little to change this dynamic.
 Women were largely locked out of the CNT and events in this period, even when the groups claimed to be in favor of gender equity and their articles of federation claimed to support women's rights.
 Mujeres Libres was created in this period, and served as the largest and most important women's organization of its kind.
-Founded by women who were locked out of the CNT, it was doubly discriminated against for its affiliation with the CNT and deliberate efforts by the CNT to deny the group recognition as an affiliate.
+Founded by women who were locked out of the CNT, it was doubly discriminated against due to its affiliation with the CNT and deliberate efforts by the CNT to deny the group recognition as an affiliate.
 The CNT ignored working-class women, and made the hunger situation worse in cities like Barcelona where the leadership blamed women for bread and food riots.

-The termination of the Civil War was another punishment for anarchist women and women affiliated in any way with the CNT.
+The conclusion of the Civil War was another repressive period for anarchist women and women affiliated in any way with the CNT.
 Many wives, daughters and mothers of CNT militia people, former milicianas and CNT members were executed by Francoist forces, while others found themselves being given life sentences in prisons.
 Women continued to support the CNT clandestinely, although in the absence of CNT records, their history remains incomplete.